mapati/BizGuideAI/replit.md

 ## Overview

-This is a web-based strategic planning application designed to guide entrepreneurs, partners, and CEOs through a complete strategic planning and management journey without business jargon.
-The application uses AI to transform simple user responses into professional strategic frameworks including PESTEL analysis, SWOT analysis, OKRs (Objectives and Key Results), and BSC (Balanced Scorecard).

-**Core Purpose:** Enable business owners without formal management or accounting training to create a comprehensive "One-Page Strategy" document in one day, then execute it with structured rituals and alerts.
+This web-based strategic planning application guides entrepreneurs, partners, and CEOs through a strategic planning and management journey.
+It uses AI to convert simple user input into professional strategic frameworks like PESTEL, SWOT, OKRs, and Balanced Scorecard.
+The core purpose is to enable business owners without formal training to create a "One-Page Strategy" and execute it with structured rituals and alerts.
+The application targets Brazilian Portuguese speakers and adopts a "Senior consultant + patient teacher" communication style.

-**Target Language:** Brazilian Portuguese (pt-BR)
-**User Experience Philosophy:** "Senior consultant + patient teacher" - simple, direct, positive communication

 ## User Preferences